-On this date in 1920, an accomplished pitcher by the name of Babe Ruth, acquired from Boston in the offseason, hit cleanup in the Yankees’ lineup and also got the win when he tossed four innings as the starter in the team’s 14-7 victory over Washington at the Polo Grounds.
-During his 15 years with New York, Ruth will took the mound five times for the club, including a complete-game victory in 1933.
+On this date in 1920, pitcher Babe Ruth, acquired from Boston in the offseason, hit cleanup in the Yankees’ lineup and also got the win when he tossed four innings as the starter in the team’s 14-7 victory over Washington at the Polo Grounds.
+During his 15 years with New York, Ruth took the mound five times for the club.
 Here’s this week’s look around the baseball blogosphere..

 - Blue Jays Plus breaks down the partnership of Mark Buehrle and Dioner Navarro.